 • 1 Tripod Mount Adapter (generally comes with the purchase of tripod)

 • 1 sturdy bag with handles & weights equivalent to camera weight (I use a fabric shopping bag and soda cans)

 • 1 Tripod- I love AmazonBasic’s $17 lightweight model

 • Wrench or Pliers for tightening bolts

 • PVC-friendly glue (You can purchase PVC glue but superglue worked for me!)

-How to Build your Own Horizontal Tripod Attachment for Flay Lay Photography
+How to Build your Own DIY Flat lay Tripod Attachment for Flay Lay Photography

 Before I walk you through the step by step DIY guide, here’s an image with the layout and hardware illustrated.
 Yellow markup indicates bolts and equipment needed to convert a simple PVC pipe into an ultra-affordable horizontal camera mount.